 As an Ayurvedic practitioner, one of the most prevalent emotional disorders I deal with on a regular basis is anxiety.
-With our current society of go-go-go, non-stop electronics and constant stimulation, it is truly not surprising.
+With our current society of go-go-go, non-stop electronics, and constant stimulation, it is truly not surprising.
 In fact, I even have had my own recurring battles with anxiety in the past.
-Thankfully through the wisdom of Ayurveda, I have come to find emotional balance in my life, and now have helped many others reduce their anxiety allowing them to find a place of stability in their body and mind.
+Thankfully through the wisdom of Ayurveda, I have come to find emotional balance in my life, and now have helped many others reduce their anxiety, allowing them to find a place of stability in their body and mind.

-Common Causes and Instigators of Anxiety:
+Common Causes of Anxiety

-- Stress; this includes ALL stress such as work, school, relationships and financial
+- Stress; this includes ALL stress such as work, school, relationships, and financial

 - Increased Vata in the system